MITRECND/WhoDat/README.md

 The domain endpoint allows you to get information about a specific domain name.
 By default, this will return information for any version of a domain that is found in the database.
 You can specify more information to obtain specific versions of domain information or to obtain the latest entry.
 You can also obtain a diff between two versions of a domain to see what has changed.

+**Warning**: The output from the /diff endpoint has changed slightly in 3.0 to conform to the output of other endpoints.
+Data for the diff now resides in the 'data' object nested under the root

 ```
 ajax/domains/<searchKey>/<searchValue>/